 Howard: Thanks for sharing your passion and travel plans with our readers.
 How can they follow your adventures?

-Caroline: All of our videos, photos, and blog posts will be published on The Food Less Traveled website, but the best way to keep up with us during our journey is through our Instagram account.
+Caroline: All of our videos, photos, and blog posts will be published on The Food Less Traveled website, but the best way to keep up with us on our drive to Canada is through our Instagram account.
 We will also be posting on Twitter and Facebook every step of the way.

 We Would Love to Hear From You